ramthescnd/blog/_posts/2022-02-12-first-post.md

 ![Replaced_Fuse]({{ "/media/Replaced_Fuse.png" | absolute_url }})

-And the console is fixed, it's alive 🤖.
+It's alive 🤖👍.

-I will make this console fully retro, I ordered a transparent blue shell.
+I will make this console fully retro, I even ordered a transparent blue shell
-The one that came with the console is super scratched, like I couldn't even make it look good anymore.
+because one that the console came with is super scratched.
+Like I couldn't even make it look good anymore.
 I also ordered a popular PSX modchip called the "xStation", and a custom 3D-printed SD-card mount.

-I will keep this post updated, and as soon as the parts arrive I will post pictures 😊!

 <u>20.03.2022 - The custom shell arrived </u>